mrmrs/nkd/README.md

 What this did:

 * Started up jekyll in a way that will automatically rebuild your site as you work
-* Started up a SASS command that will automatically rebuild your CSS as you work
+* Started up a SASS command that will automatically rebuild your CSS as you work + reload the browser everytime you save a file.

-# Rake Tasks

-Probably you don't need these for regular work, but they can be handy at times.
-Don't worry, these "tasks" are just easier ways of running annoyingly-complex UNIX commands.

 ### Work with minified CSS

-Run this to start the sass autocompiler with minified output.
-Outputs to /nkd/css/i.css.
+Run this to minify images, css, and svg assets.

 ```
-rake minify
+gulp production
 ```